 1. Have your favorite GF flour mixture made ahead in large batches and stored in an air tight large bowl (Tupperware has some ginormous ones that make my life a dream).

 2. Use EXTRA FINELY Ground Brown Rice Flour in any recipe that calls for Brown Rice Flour.
 The extra finely ground makes an immensely HUGE difference in texture.
 Presto change-o no grainy texture!

-3. Always aerate the flour mixture before hand by shaking it like a polaroid picture.
-Just double check to make sure the lids is securely on.
+3. Always aerate the flour mixture beforehand by shaking it like a Polaroid picture. 😉 Just double check to make sure the lid is securely on.
 I have had more than a few mishaps with flour splattered all over my face and clothes.